 The Plasticville brand of model buildings from Bachmann Industries of Philadelphia, PA, was created to accompany toy train sets (Lionel & American Flyer) since 1947.
 Most Plasticville buildings are 1:64 scale in with 1:48 doors, a compromise to meet to meet the needs of both scales.
 Later in the mid-50’s, some of the Bachmann toy train buildings were replicated in 1:87 HO scale.

 The Bachmann toy train building line was also retailed in Lionel and American Flyer packaging which yields better values than the traditional Bachmann line.
 In the early 1960’s age of race car sets, short-lived slot car themed structures were added but did not endure as the regular product line did.

 In the late 1960’s, a line of 1:160 N scale line of assembled buildings was created that replicated the original Bachmann toy train buildings as well as those created by Revell, Inc., of Venice, CA, in the late 1950’s.
 These assembled structures frequently had warped bases.
 These were in production less than 5 years; they are usually not considered collectible.

 Plasticville buildings are a simple design, made with walls that snap/lock together, and would be characterized as “shake-a-box” that can be assembled in 5 minutes are less.
 Assembly without glue and easy disassembly facilitates space saving storage.
 Glued kits without original boxes have diminished values.
 Most Plasticville buildings have walls of one color and the doors, windows and roof molded out of a different colored plastic.
 The color combinations vary and some are rarer than others.

 Not all Bachmann toy train buildings were manufactured every year, although the Plasticville line has remained available since the 1950s.
 There was some sharing of components between various kits, especially the side and roof of various businesses, as well as doorways and exterior lamps.
-Original packaging is the only way to accurately date most Plasticville buildings.
+Original packaging is the only way to accurately date most Plasticville model buildings for train sets.
 An interesting note is the addition of black and white “Disneyland” stickers promoting the attendance to Uncle Walt’s new attraction, probably 1954-1956.